 Attention: Resetting all settings results in the loss of system settings as described for each option in the preceding paragraphs.
 Also, you will lose the system error logs and partition-related information.

-To restore factory default settings, your authority level must be one of the following:
+To restore factory default settings, you must have one of the following authority levels: